Imprints of primordial magnetic fields in gravitational collapse during early structure formation: Correlation between the magnetic and velocity fields

 We plot the correlation between $B_\mathrm{rms}$ and $\omega_\mathrm{rms}$ at different times for Run H2b in Fig.~\ref{fig_correlations} in orange color.
 As this simulation crashes early, a correlation between $B_\mathrm{rms}$ and $\omega_\mathrm{rms}$ never develops.

 As mentioned in Appendix~\ref{sec_resolution}, higher resolution leads to earlier crashes, as the collapse proceeds faster.
 Run H2b has a resolution of $2304^3$, and we compare the correlations in this run with a run that has the same parameters and initial conditions, but a resolution of $144^3$.
 The result for the $144^3$ run is presented in Fig.~\ref{fig_correlations} in blue color.
-The latter simulation runs longer, and we see that a correlation between $B_\mathrm{rms}$ and $\omega_\mathrm{rms}$ has developed at $t= 4.28~t_\mathrm{ff,0}$, see the upper right panel.

-How much the buildup a correlation between $B_\mathrm{rms}$ and $\omega_\mathrm{rms}$ is a sign of a small-scale dynamo should be tested in future idealized simulations.
+The latter simulation runs longer, and we see that a correlation between $B_\mathrm{rms}$ and $\omega_\mathrm{rms}$ has developed at $t= 4.28~t_\mathrm{ff,0}$, as seen in the upper right panel.
+The extent to which the buildup of a correlation between $B_\mathrm{rms}$ and $\omega_\mathrm{rms}$ is a sign of a small-scale dynamo should be tested in future idealized simulations.

 \end{appendix}